Garden Ornaments

 Bird Baths

-A lady carrying a jug out of which water spills or even just a simple sphere from which water bubbles up can produce added interest to your lovely garden.
+Water features produce pleasant sounds as water trickles over stones.
+A lady carrying a jug from which water spills or a simple sphere can add interest to your garden.

 Sundials